 One of the responsibilities of leadership is helping the people you lead have a way to make their voice heard.

-I’ve tried to do this in different ways at Deloitte, like through our organization engagement surveys, as well as a new proposition this year - Ask the CEO.
+I’ve tried to do this in different ways at Deloitte, like through our organisation engagement surveys, as well as a new proposition this year - Ask the CEO.
 This is an interactive webinar that gives colleagues the chance to ask me almost anything (and vote for their favourite questions!) and provides a useful way for me to hear directly about their ideas, concerns, and challenges.

 This week I’ve been looking back through the themes of the over 1,800 questions submitted during my September Ask the CEO webinar.
 They covered various things like the future of work, wellbeing, and reward.
 Some of the questions that particularly resonated with me were around inclusion.
 Questions like: how are we supporting our neurodiverse colleagues?
 Should we set social mobility targets?
 How do we remove bias from promotions and hiring?
 What are we doing to build an inclusive culture?

 There are 20,000 people in Deloitte in the UK.
 20,000 different people, different voices, and different experiences.
-Making them all feel part of our organization and able to be themselves, with the same opportunities to succeed and to thrive as anyone else, is my responsibility.
+Making them all feel part of our organisation and able to be themselves, with the same opportunities to succeed and to thrive as anyone else, is my responsibility.
 And our colleagues also can contribute in building that culture at Deloitte.